-If competitors (including increasingly new technology companies) can offer better lending rates to clients, higher interest rates on deposits or better customer experiences for services and products, then the Group might (inter alia) lose customers or market share, be forced to reduce its margins and/or be forced to look for more expensive funding sources, any of which might negatively affect the Group's profitability.
-Increased pricing competition in the Turkish banking markets through the offer of products at significantly lower prices might also impact customer behavioural patterns and loyalty.
+If competitors (including increasingly new technology companies) can offer better lending rates to clients, higher interest rates on deposits or better customer experiences for services and products, then the Group might (inter alia) lose customers or market share, be forced to reduce its margins and/or be forced to seek more expensive sources of funding, any of which might adversely affect the Group's profitability.
+Increased price competition in the Turkish banking markets through the offer of products at significantly lower prices might also affect customer behaviour and loyalty.
 Any failure to maintain customer loyalty or to offer customers a wide range of high quality, competitive products with consistently high levels of service might have a material adverse effect on the Group's business, financial condition and/or results of operations.

-In August 2021, the BRSA published the Draft Regulation on Operation Principles of Digital Banks and Banking as a Service, which are expected to go into force on 1 January 2022 and are envisioned to establish the regulatory principles for digital-only banks and banking as a service businesses.
-The increasing transition towards digital banking, as reflected by this proposed regulation, presents the likelihood of greater competition in banking services as such digital-only platforms can be established relatively quickly as a result of their different infrastructure models (e.g., no branches).
+In August 2021, the BRSA published the Regulation on Operation Principles of Digital Banks and Banking as a Service, which became effective on 1 January 2022 and establishes the regulatory principles for digital-only banks and banking as a service businesses.
+The increasing transition to digital banking, as reflected in this proposed regulation, presents the likelihood of greater competition in banking services as such digital-only platforms can be established relatively quickly due to their different infrastructure models (e.g., no branches).
 This new generation of competitors might have lower costs, thereby allowing them to offer products and services at prices below those offered by traditional banks such as the Bank.